simpleinjector/Documentation/source/advanced.rst

     **Note**: This will work equally well when the open generic types contain type constraints.
 In that case those types will be applied conditionally to the collections based on their generic type constraints.

 In most cases however, manually supplying the **RegisterCollection** with a list of types leads to hard to maintain configurations, since the registration needs to be changed for each new validator we add to the system.
-Instead we can make use of one of the **RegisterCollection** overloads that accepts the `BatchRegistrationCallback <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Extensions_BatchRegistrationCallback.htm>`_ delegate and append the open generic type separately:
+Instead we can make use of one of the **RegisterCollection** overloads that accepts a list of assemblies and append the open generic type separately:

 .. code-block:: c#